 Example: Drive Poly-Fly

 This feature is almost exclusively found only on bariatric models.
 Instead of wheels, they often have tires.
 No one wants to get a flat, especially while you are a patient.
 Flat-free offers an important convenience and safety for passengers.

 Example: Merits Bari

 Larger Back Wheels

 Larger wheels are common on heavy-duty models.
-They are wider and have a larger diameter to support additional weight.
+They are wider and have a larger diameter to support the additional weight.
 Many of the wheels are tires that offer a more comfortable ride for the patient.
-On hybrid modes, an additional set of large wheels are actually drive wheels that allow the patient to propel themselves.
+On hybrid modes, an additional set of large wheels are actually driving wheels that allow the patient to propel themselves.
 This feature offers an added benefit to patients to speed their recovery and provide more independence.

 Example: Drive Bariatric Transfer